Twilight :: Movie Review

 It all comes down to the ultimate question: which is better, the book or the movie?
 The answer, after a long, thoughtful pause, is “I can’t decide.”
 The film has every ounce of magic, danger and passion that the book has.
 And just like the book, the film will leave you feeling warm and fuzzy.
 You’ll want…no, you’ll need to see it again because that little taste of undying love will leave you craving more.

-Twilight Rating:
+Twilight Movie Rating: 5

 Related Stories: